Entrants must prepare THREE contrasting arias from THREE different operas from at least TWO musical periods and in at least TWO languages:

 7. All of the arias may be repeated ONCE in other events (see Item 7 under the Classical Singing Category Rules & Conditions).

-10. Singers chosen for the Semi-Final will be announced no later than TBC.
+9. Singers chosen for the Semi-Final will be announced no later than Monday 6 June 2022.
 EIGHT FINALISTS AND TWO RESERVE FINALISTS will be selected for the Final.

-11. ACCOMPANIST: No Official Accompanist provided for the Heats, Semi-Final or Final.
+10. ACCOMPANIST: No Official Accompanist provided for the Semi-Final or Final.
 Finalists will be required to bring their accompanist for ONE ARIA in the Final.
 Accompaniment for the other aria will be by the Willoughby Symphony Orchestra.

-14. The awarding of the Scholarship is at the absolute discretion of the adjudicators and is given on the understanding that the Winner will undertake overseas study for the operatic stage, including vocal tuition/coaching, languages and stagecraft.
+12. The awarding of the Scholarship is at the absolute discretion of the adjudicators and is given on the understanding that the Winner will undertake study for the operatic stage, including vocal tuition/coaching, languages and stagecraft.